Welcome to My Website

 My Book Reviews

-The Murder of Professor Schlick: The Rise and Fall of the Vienna Circle by David Edmonds, Austrian History Yearbook, Vol. 54 (May 2023): pp. 288-289.
+David Edmonds, The Murder of Professor Schlick: The Rise and Fall of the Vienna Circle, Reviewed by Ambika Natarajan for Austrian History Yearbook, Vol. 54 (May 2023): pp. 288-289.

-On Many Routes: Internal, European, and Transatlantic Migration in the Late Habsburg Empire by Annemarie Steidl, Austrian History Yearbook, Vol. 53 (May 2022): pp. 235-237.
+Annemarie Steidl, On Many Routes: Internal, European, and Transatlantic Migration in the Late Habsburg Empire, Reviewed by Ambika Natarajan for Austrian History Yearbook, Vol. 53 (May 2022): pp. 235-237.

 Fiction Books